Tutrox/scss-powertools/README.md

 ```

 #### Options

 Currently there are two options.
 These should **not** be combined.

 ```
 -p or --production => Minify the output CSS,
-                      disable source maps and ERROR (non-zero exit code) if any issues, like linting issues (use on your CI) -m or --minify     => Minify the output CSS, even though you are on dev enviroment
+                      disable source maps and error (non-zero exit code) if any issues, like linting issues occur (use on your CI) -m or --minify     => Minify the output CSS, even though you are on dev environment
 ```

 ## Cool features